apache/nuttx/boards/mips/pic32mz/flipnclick-pic32mz/README.txt

     file to contain physical addresses.
 But the nuttx.hex file generated from the top-level make will have address in the KSEG0 and KSEG1 regions.

-  tools/pic32mx/mkpichex:
+  tools/pic32/mkpichex:
   ----------------------

-    There is a simple tool in the NuttX tools/pic32mx directory that can be used to solve both issues with the nuttx.hex file.
+    There is a simple tool in the NuttX tools/pic32 directory that can be used to solve both issues with the nuttx.hex file.
 But, first, you must build the tool:

-      cd tools/pic32mx
+      cd tools/pic32
-      make
+      make -f Makefile.host

     Now you will have an executable
     file call mkpichex (or mkpichex.exe on